 In June 1984 the peripatetic Pole returned to Oxford from Turin.
 We drank vodka into the wee hours.
 A little later his mother, almost crippled by her early career as a ballerina, came for a brief visit.
 She seemed a lovely and dignified lady.

-A few weeks later I got my first job in London and I went on my way full of misplaced hope and excitement.
+A few weeks later I got my first job in London and off I went, full of misplaced hope and excitement.
 Paul was also heading for The Smoke.
-He found a house in “Befnall” Green belonging to a film director called Tomasz Pobóg Malinowski; we could lodge there while Tomasz was away for six months in Poland (or somewhere).
-That September we duly moved into Beck Road, London E8, which was to set us back all of £100 a month.
+He found a house in “Befnall” Green belonging to a film director called Tomasz Pobóg Malinowski; we could lodge there while Tomasz was away for six months in Poland.
+So that September we moved into Beck Road, London E8, which was to set us £50 each a month.

-Autumn 1984 had been fine and warm but the following winter was the coldest in London since 1963; we were frozen stiff and reliant upon a single portable gas heater.
+Autumn 1984 had been fine and warm but the following winter was the coldest in London since 1963; the house was freezing cold and we were reliant upon a single portable gas heater.
 Disconcertingly, Paul turned up at 3am on 3 January from Wuppertal, where he’d been visiting his mother in hospital.
 I thought we were being burgled.
-I found living with Paul a mixed blessing.
+Living with Paul was a mixed blessing.
 He was a lovely bloke: funny, warm and generous, but untidy and forgetful.
 (Mind you, I was not without fault.
-On one occasion I came home late and grabbed a glass of water that happened to be sitting invitingly on the kitchen table; in the morning I discovered I had drunk Paul’s contact lenses).
-To be fair, he had a lot on his mind and he was highly creative; whereas I got bogged down in menial tasks like putting out the bins and remembering to buy food and gas for the heater.
-(I become obsessed with physical neatness whenever my emotional life is a shambles, which it certainly was.)
+On one occasion I came home late and grabbed a glass of water that happened to be sitting on the kitchen table; in the morning I discovered I had drunk Paul’s contact lenses).
+To be fair, he had a lot on his mind and he was highly creative; whereas I got bogged down in menial tasks like putting out the bins and remembering to buy food and bottled gas for the heater.
+(I become obsessed with physical neatness whenever my emotional life is a shambles, which it certainly was at that time.)
 We were both quite intense and worked long hours but, intellectuals or not, we used to relax by giggling at Minder and Only Fools and Horses.
-We fantasised about casting Nicholas Lyndhurst in a film – surely he could not have commanded a huge fee.
+We fantasised about casting Nicholas Lyndhurst in a film – surely he could not have commanded much of a fee.
 When funds allowed, we would go to Daquise in South Kensington and splurge for next to nothing, or head to the Cat and Mutton round the corner to enjoy a traditional East End lock-in.
-Today it is a noted gastropub in super-trendy London Fields.
+Then it was a dangerous dive; today it is a noted gastropub in super-trendy London Fields.

 Paul is fiercely intelligent and articulate, but also a kind and gentle person

-Some years later, after marrying Irina, Paul and his family moved from north London to Boars Hill, Oxford (an opportunity for more punning) so we saw very little of each other, although I followed his career with great interest.
-His BBC documentaries continued to get screened on TV.
+Some years later, after marrying Irina, Paul and his family moved from north London to Boars Hill, Oxford (an opportunity for more punning) so we saw very little of each other, although I followed his career with interest.
+His BBC documentaries continued to get screened.
 Then he won a BAFTA in 2000 for his first feature, Last Resort.

 In 2004 I went to a pre-release screening of My Summer of Love (the film that launched the career of Emily Blunt), and finally had the chance to see Paul and congratulate him on his huge achievement.
 Another BAFTA followed.
 Then he moved to France.